My Render Experience

 First-hand insights from a non-developer exploring Render's platform

-Quick Summary: As a first-time deployer preparing for my Product Marketing Manager interview, I shipped my first app on Render in ~90 minutes total.
+Quick Summary: As a first-time deployer, I shipped my first app on Render in ~90 minutes total.
 The actual deployment took under 2 minutes.
 Here's what I learned about Render's UX, messaging opportunities, and where product marketing can help bridge the gap for new users.

 ⏱️ 90 min. total time